palewire/news-homepages/README.md

 - Packaging: [pypi.org/project/newshomepages](https://pypi.org/project/newshomepages/)
 - How to add a site: [palewi.re/docs/news-homepages/adding.html](https://palewi.re/docs/news-homepages/adding.html)

 > **WARNING**: This repository is currently being refactored to reduce disk usage.
-This may require the deletion of old branches and forks.
+The work may require the deletion of old branches and forks.